celestehsu95/Generating-Data-with-DBN/README.md

-#
+# Contents
-Dbn_train.py is for training the dbn.
-Dbn.py is the models we built.
-Dbn_generate.py is for generating the images we got.
+dbn_train.py is for training the dbn. dbn.py is the models we built. dbn_generate.py is for generating the images we got.

 # Generating Data with DBN